 basics of the weather and tides and how they

 can affect the fishing, choosing appropriate

-(such as the one illustrated R).
-Once I have checked each rig to make
+the one illustrated R).
+Once I have checked each rig to make sure it

 will be a four-hour session at the beach.
 We fish